PrajwalSR/sys-mind/README.md

 *   **🏗️ Solution Mode**
     *   **Goal**: Learn from an expert.
     *   **Behavior**: The AI acts as a Senior Principal Architect.
-It collaborates with you, asks clarifying requirements, and then proactively designs and explains the ideal system.
+It collaborates with you, asks clarifying requirements using **dynamic forms**, and then proactively designs and explains the ideal system.
+    *   **New**: Instead of text-based questions, the AI presents structured forms with input fields for gathering requirements (e.g., number of users, traffic patterns, feature requirements).
     *   **Best for**: Learning new patterns and seeing "perfect" solutions.

 *   **🎨 Review Mode**